-Certification and licensure options for financial advisors exist.
+Certification and licensure options for financial advisors also exist.
 Those buying or selling financial products or insurance have to get licensed.
 Although it is not required, financial advisors may pursue certification as a Certified Financial Planner (CFP).
-Prerequisites for earning this credential include possessing work experience paired with a bachelor's degree.
+This credential requires work experience and a bachelor's degree as prerequisites.

 Overview of Financial Advisor Courses